flowef/dragonfly-sync-lib/README.md

-# :dragon_face: Dragonfly - A Python Data Synchronization Library
+# :dragon_face: Dragonfly - A Python Data Translation Library

-A library that facilitates transporting data around.
+A library that facilitates data translation.

 ## Changelog